XLNC-Deoxys/WRO-FE25/README.md

 While there is no obstacle in the camera's field of view, our robot behaves similarly to the qualification run: maintaining a constant distance from the wall using an ultrasonic sensor and staying on track as well as making turns using a gyroscope.
 As soon as an obstacle enters the camera's field of view, the robot switches to detour mode.
 For detouring, we have created a predefined function in the form of kx+b with carefully calibrated coefficients.
 This line acts as the ideal path that the center of the detected obstacle needs to follow in the image frame.
 In short, we define where the obstacle should "appear" on the camera as the robot moves in a ideal situation.
 Using our "detour line" and the obstacle's XY position in the image frame, our robot can calculate the deviation of the obstacle from the ideal path and adjust its steering accordingly.
 This method provides our robot with consistency and ease of modification, due to the fact that every detour is mathematically identical and the coefficients of our ideal path can be changed with little effort to adapt to various situations.

+You can find a full breakdown of our program [here](https://github.com/XLNC-Deoxys/WRO-FE25/blob/main/Source/Obstacle.bp).

 #### Parking